NSWC-Crane/passive_range/trigger_ctrl/README.md

-# Motor Command Line Interface (CLI) Project
+# Trigger Control Command Line Interface (CLI) Project

-This project contains the project files for a simple command line interface to the motor controller to test the motors.
+This project contains the project files for a simple command line interface to the trigger controller to test the trigger board.

 ## Dependencies